 Beyond the basics of customizing your login page and designing your own pricing page, you might also want to change your membership site’s language.

-There are several plugins that help with making your membership site multi-lingual.
+There are several plugins that can help make your Elementor-designed membership site multi-lingual.
 With AccessAlly, you have several translations to choose from and you can choose a default language other than English or use a plugin to give members the option to swap languages on their end.

 Everything from user login forms to member management settings is translated, so the experience will feel localized from start to finish.